Turbulent Relative Particle Dispersion

 \textbf{7.
 Discussion}\\

-In this paper, several aspects of the turbulent relative particle dispersion are considered, many of which are motivated by laboratory experiment and numerical simulation results.
-These are, \begin{itemize} \item[*] spatial intermittency effects exhibiting, \begin{itemize} \item[(a)] reduction of relative particle dispersion in 3D, corroborating the numerical simulation results (Boffetta and Sokolov \cite{Bof}); \item[(b)] prevalence of power-law scaling of relative particle dispersion in 2D enstrophy cascade (no matter how weak spatial intermittency effects are, as long as they are not negligible), corroborating the difficulty in observing Lin \cite{Lin} scaling law in laboratory experiments (Jullien \cite{Jul}) and numerical simulations (Babiano et al. \cite{Bab} and Kowaleski and Peskin \cite{Kow}); \end{itemize} \item[*] quasi-geostrophic aspects exhibiting an enhanced relative particle dispersion in the baroclinic regime of the energy cascade (some insight into this aspect has been explored via a negative eddy-viscosity development); \item[*] quasi-geostrophic aspects exhibiting particle clumping in the baroclinic regime of the enstrophy cascade (some insight into this aspect appears to be associated with the tendency of divorticity sheets to occur near the vortex nulls); \item[*] reduction of relative particle dispersion and development of the ballistic regime due to compressibility effects, corroborating the laboratory experiment and numerical simulation results (Cressman et al. \cite{Cre}) where compressibility is effectively introduced into the free-surface flow of a shallow fluid layer. \end{itemize}
+In this paper, phenomenological developments are used to explain several aspects of RPD in different physical FDT situations.
+The role played by the FDT cascade physics underlying this process is investigated.
+Many of these aspects are motivated by previous laboratory experiment and numerical simulation results.
+These are, \begin{itemize} \item[*] spatial intermittency effects exhibiting, \begin{itemize} \item[(a)] reduction of RPD in 3D FDT, corroborating the numerical simulation results (Boffetta and Sokolov \cite{Bof}); \item[(b)] prevalence of power-law scaling of RPD in 2D FDT enstrophy cascade (no matter how weak spatial intermittency effects are, as long as they are not negligible), corroborating the difficulty in observing Lin \cite{Lin} scaling law in laboratory experiments (Jullien \cite{Jul}) and numerical simulations (Babiano et al. \cite{Bab} and Kowaleski and Peskin \cite{Kow}); \end{itemize} \item[*] quasi-geostrophic FDT aspects exhibiting an enhanced RPD in the baroclinic regime of the energy cascade (some insight into this aspect has been attempted via a negative eddy-viscosity development); \item[*] quasi-geostrophic FDT aspects exhibiting particle clumping in the baroclinic regime of the enstrophy cascade (this aspect appears to be associated with the tendency of divorticity sheets to occur near the vortex nulls); \item[*] reduction of RPD, development of the ballistic regime and particle clustering due to compressibility effects in FDT, corroborating the laboratory experiment and numerical simulation results (Cressman et al. \cite{Cre}) where compressibility is effectively produced in the free-surface flow on a shallow fluid layer. \end{itemize}

-These results are direct consequences of the established scaling relations for the various FDT cases and are further validated via an alternative dimensional/scaling development similar to the one given by Batchelor and Townsend \cite{Bat1}. \\
+These results are direct consequences of the established scaling relations for the various physical FDT cases and are further validated via alternative dimensional/scaling developments similar to the one given for 3D FDT by Batchelor and Townsend \cite{Bat1}. \\